Alluxio/alluxio/docs/en/Architecture.md

 # Where Alluxio Fits

-Because of Alluxio's memory centric design and being the central point of access, Alluxio holds a unique place in the big data ecosystem, residing between traditional storage (e.g ., Amazon S3, Apache HDFS and OpenStack Swift, etc.) and computation frameworks and applications (e.g., Spark, Hadoop MapReduce).
+Because of Alluxio's memory centric design and being the central point of access, Alluxio holds a unique place in the big data ecosystem, residing between traditional storage such as Amazon S3, Apache HDFS or OpenStack Swift and computation frameworks and applications such as Apache Spark or Hadoop MapReduce.
 For user applications and computation frameworks, Alluxio is the underlayer that manages data access and fast storage, facilitating data sharing and locality between jobs, regardless of whether they are running with the same computation engine.
 As a result, Alluxio can bring an order of magnitude speed up for those big data applications while providing a  common